rijksuniversiteit-groningen/b2-AssessmentTools/README.md

 ## Release Notes

+### 3000.171222
+(This is a pre-release)
+- Fix archiving/restoring essay assignments with sub questions
+- Sort users in grading case insensitive
+- Fix error when formatting fractional scores in submission print
+- Change text wrapping in feedback balloons
+- Fix width of feedback balloons
+- Removed beta indicator for the new grading interface

 ### 3000.171219
 (This is a pre-release)
 - Clearing a snippet title made the snippet manager non functional